DavidNash2024/Win32xx/DirectX/Readme.txt

 Features demonstrated in this example
 =====================================
 * Displaying a moving DirectX picture in a view window.
-* Putting a view window in a seperate thread.
+* Putting a view window in a separate thread.
-* Adding a view window from a seperate threat to a frame.
+* Adding a view window from a separate threat to a frame.